-In addition to air quality, the MPO considers other environmental impacts that stem from transportation projects, including areas of critical environmental concern, special flood hazard areas, wetlands, water supply, protected open space, endangered species, and brownfield and superfund sites.
-Impacts to these resources are factored into project evaluations through the MPO's evaluation criteria.
+In addition to air quality, the MPO consults with agencies responsible for land management, natural resources, historic preservation, and environmental protection and conservation as related to transportation initiatives.
+Natural, environmental, and historic resources were mapped for the Boston region using information from the Commonwealth's Office of Geographic and Environmental Information Systems MassGIS).
+The MPO considers environmental impacts that stem from transportation projects, including areas of critical environmental concern, special flood hazard areas, wetlands, water supply, protected open space, endangered species, and brownfield and superfund sites.
+In the Boston region, environmental reviews for projects are conducted by the proponent transportation agency or municipality.
+The environmental reviews occur when each of the projects is in the design phase and prior to being funded for construction.
+Impacts to these resources from the project are factored into project evaluations through the MPO's evaluation criteria.